BReduardokramer/isohunt-grab/README.md

-blip.tv-grab-video-only
+isohunt-grab
 =========================

-Seesaw script for the Archive Team blip.tv grabbing.
+Seesaw script for the Archive Team Isohunt grabbing.
-You'll find this project on the Archive Team Warrior (http://tracker.archiveteam.org/bloopertv/).
+You'll find this project on the Archive Team Warrior (http://tracker.archiveteam.org/isoprey/).

 Running without a warrior